 “1 roamed the lands of Christendom from, end to end, Searching all over, but He was not on the cross.
 1 went into the temples where the Indians worship idols And the Magicians chant prayers of fire: I found no trace of Him.
 Riding at full speed, 1 looked all over the Moslem Kaba, But He was not at that sanctuary for young and old.
 Then 1 gazed right into my own heart.
 There 1 saw Him.
 He was there and nowhere else.”

-Rumi’s vision of the unity of mankind and love in “he reality and beauty of God prompted admiration hJm Gandhi, who used to quote Rumi’s couplet: “To unite, that is why we came; To divide, that is not our aim,” and from Pope John, who wrote III 1958, “In the name of the Catholic world, I bow with respect before the memory of Rumi.”
+Rumi’s vision of the unity of mankind and love in “he reality and beauty of God prompted admiration hJm Gandhi, who used to quote Rumi’s couplet: “To unite, that is why we came; To divide, that is not our aim,” and from Pope John XXIII, who wrote in 1958, “In the name of the Catholic world, I bow with respect before the memory of Rumi.”